Cancer that forms in tissues of the lung - usually in the cells lining air passages

 CANCER

-TREATMENT CORE)
+TREATMENT CORE

+Baking soda / Maple Syrup Protocol.
 Baking soda alkalizes cells.
 Researchers have found that this protocol inhibits malignant growth by increasing tumor pH, and also reduces formation of spontaneous metasases.
 The sudden pH increase kills the cancer cells. as the shock of alkalinity allows more oxygen into the cancer cells than they can tolerate.
-(OR If, like this author,you hold with the microbial theory of cancer, it causes cancer microbe inside cells to die or go into its hibernating form, such that cells revert to normal metabolism
+(OR If, like this author,you hold with the microbial theory of cancer, it causes cancer microbe inside cells to die or go into its hibernating form, such that cells revert to normal metabolism.
+Baking Soda / Maple Syrup against Cancer

 Chapman, S; Robinson G, Sradling J, West S (2009).
 "31".
 Oxford Handbook of Respiratory Medicine (2nd ed.).
 Oxford University Press.
 ISBN9-780199-545162